hashicorp/consul/plugin.md

 assumes something has been written to the client (by the plugin).

 The [*example*](https://github.com/coredns/example) plugin shows a bare-bones implementation that can be used as a starting point for your plugin.
+This plugin has tests and extensive comments in the code.

 ## Hooking It Up